Part Two: Riley Shepard, Primitive Baptist

 When my father was a little boy, he had an early aptitude for memorizing large amounts of information, but as he grew up, he was irritated by his grandfather's habit of sitting at the dinner table reciting bible passages non-stop.

-When Dad told me about his grandfather, (Rev. Riley died in 1950) he confided he thought the reciting was strange and hard to be around.
+When Dad told me about his grandfather, (Rev. Riley died in 1950) he confided he thought his grandfather's reciting was strange, and hard to be around.

 The two religious camps, the Primitive Baptists and the Methodists, had different world views.
 Like most kids growing up in religious households, the beliefs both impacted and restricted my father in powerful ways.